JaimeLeoz/JaimeLeoz/README.md

 I have been working 9 years specialized in SEO (search engine optimization).

-*Now I'm finishing a full-time Bootcamp in Data Analysis at IronHack*
+*Now I'm finishing a full-time Bootcamp in Data Analytics at Iron Hack*

 # Why do I want to change my career?